 Close your eyes and imagine for just a few seconds (don’t let yourself spiral) that you’ve learned that your healthcare facility just exposed private patient information.
 What were your first thoughts, and what ramifications would impact your clinic, your patients, your co-workers, yourself?
 Be relieved that’s not currently the situation you’re in, and especially thankful that you have the opportunity to close security holes before they become a problem.

 Most of us don’t consider the ramifications of a sensitive data breach until we’re forced to actively deal with one.
 In the healthcare industry, an out-of-sight / out-of-mind approach is simply unacceptable.
-The good news is that taking a proactive approach to securing your patients’ private health information can be done without consuming many resources or incurring much cost.
-The following often undervalued directives will help protect your patients and your practice while allowing your office to stay primarily focused on providing an excellent, engaging patient experience.
+The good news is that taking a proactive approach to secure your patients’ private health information can be done without consuming many resources or incurring much cost.
+Though oft undervalued, the following directives will help protect your patients and your practice while allowing your office to stay primarily focused on providing an excellent, engaging patient experience.

-As you review and consider increasing your efforts in these five action items, your main takeaway should be that vigilance in patient data protection does not have to mean excessive cost and lopsided effort.
-Most of what we’ve talked about amounts in paying a little more stringent attention to your current plans and methods.
+As you review and consider increasing your efforts in these six data security holes, your main takeaway should be that vigilance in patient data protection does not have to mean excessive cost and lopsided effort.
+Most of what we’ve discussed amounts to only paying a little more attention to your current plans and methods.
 For that touch of extra effort, you should be rewarded with greater confidence in your data security, and maybe even fewer restless nights.

 Please let us know if you have comments or questions, and subscribe to our Email Updates so that you can be assured to receive Thinking Thursdays TIPs.